 The 12 Ways of Package Thief Prevention This Holiday Season

-Online shopping has soared thanks to COVID-19, which means even more packages are at risk of being stolen this holiday season.
+Online shopping has been on the rise, which means even more packages are at risk of being stolen this holiday season.
 There are ways a homeowner can prevent porch pirates from claiming both expected and unexpected holiday gifts.
 Below are our 12 Ways of Package Thief Prevention (to the tune of ‘The 12 Days of Christmas”), which hopefully keeps you – and your packages – in the holiday spirit!

 - Cameras & Motion Sensors: With so many accessible and affordable options available today, having home security cameras and motion detectors with home alarm monitoring is much more realistic than ever.
 Utilize our outdoor video cameras with live or recorded video and our doorbell cam for even more control.
 As always, don’t forget our mobile app (Virtual KeypadTM) for easy access to all of your home security via your smartphone or other web-enabled devices.